banditcpp/bandit/docs/index.md

 Bandit is a framework for C++11 that wants to make working with unit tests a pleasant experience.

-For more information, go to [the bandit website](http://banditcpp.org).

 Bandit is released under the [MIT license](LICENSE.txt)

 # An example